 - Magnetic Resonance Imaging (MRI): This is the best study to look at the muscles near the bowels in the pelvis.
 It can help your doctor see how the bowels move when you strain

 Depending upon your symptoms and evaluation findings, other tests that are sometimes necessary include:

 - Endoanal Ultrasound: Evaluates the anal sphincter muscles.

 - Barium enema: X-ray study used to look for masses that block the intestines.
 Doctors look to see how long the contrast stays in your bowels, and sometimes are able to identify a concern for pelvic floor prolapse using this study.

-- CT scan: X-ray study that can be used to look at the intestines or surrounding tissues for causes of constipation such as masses within or around the intestines.
+- CT (Computed Tomography) scan: Used to look at the intestines or surrounding tissues for causes of constipation such as masses within or around the intestines.

-- Sitz study: Evaluates the time it takes food to move through your bowels.
+- Transit Time/Sitz Marker study: Evaluates the time it takes food to move through your bowels.
 For this study, you swallow a capsule and then several images are taken in the days afterward to see how far some markers have moved through your bowels.

 Did you know?

 Women 50 or older need colon cancer screenings.
-The best screening, particularly for wome, is a colonoscopy.
+The best screening, particularly for women, is a colonoscopy.
 Additional screening tools include sigmoidoscopy, barium enema, and testing of the stool for blood.